dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 ## Google Map
 Create a Google Map Element.
 You're able to define one or multiple markers.
-Toolbox will automatically generates the long/lat information after saving the document.
+Toolbox will automatically generate the long/lat information after saving the document.
-Please be sure that you've included a valid google maps api.
+Please be sure that you've included a valid google maps api key.
+Include the script tag in your footer:
+<script type="text/javascript" src="//maps.googleapis.com/maps/api/js?libraries=places&amp;key=API_KEY"></script>
 > Note: This is a [custom toolbox element](22_GoogleMapsElement.md).

 ### Available Options